pimboden/KarabinerElements/README.md

-This file contains rules for the programm Karabiner Elements, that Help me switch quicly from my main OS Windows to MAC OS
+This file contains rules for the programm Karabiner Elements, that helps me switch quicly from my main OS Windows to MAC OS

 It contains mainly 2 complex rule.sets